About

 Why cotton?
 Cotton is a plant.
 Cotton is biodegradable both aerobically and anaerobically.
 This means it can break down relatively quickly, even in a covered landfill.
 Cotton feels good.
 I’m interested in using other plant based textiles too, and I intend to avoid synthetic/petroleum-based fabrics completely.

 Why organic?
-Organic farming practices help protect bees, water, soil, and much more!
-One major difference in organic farming is that it does not involve harmful pesticides, but that's just the beginning.
+Organic farming practices help protect soil, water, insects, people, and much more!
+The major difference in organic farming is that it does not involve synthetic pesticides or fertilizers, but that's just the beginning.

 Feel free to contact with any questions or comments: wildshoat@gmail.com